 Dr. Bishop specializes in Greek and Roman intellectual history, Cicero and the literature of the late Roman Republic, Latin prose, and the ancient and modern classical tradition.
 Much of her work focuses on questions of reading and interpretation in antiquity, and the way that ancient intellectual culture intersected with the literary tradition.
 Her monograph Cicero, Greek Learning, and the Making of a Roman Classic (Oxford UP, 2019) explores how Cicero used Hellenistic scholarship on canonical Greek authors (Aratus, Plato, Aristotle, Demosthenes) as part of a larger strategy of fashioning himself into a canonical author.
-Her next project centers on the reception of Cicero within antiquity.
+She is currently working on a monograph focused on the reception of Cicero within antiquity.
 Her work with the Women Faculty Writing Groups on campus has been featured in Inside Higher Ed and Diverse Issues in Higher Ed.

 Naming the Roman Stars: Constellation Etymologies in Cicero's Aratea and De Natura Deorum.
 Classical Quarterly 66.1 (2016): 155-71